mcurmei627/MultiLearnerRiskReduction/README.md

 ## Experiments

 We study the resulting decision dynamics.
 The first experimental result illustrates the non-monotonicity of average risks for learners and subpopulations.
 Further we illustrate that despite individual non-monotonicity the total loss is non-increases, and thus serves as a potential function for the decision dynamics.
 Second set of experiments investigate the social welfare benefits of increased competition among learners.

+All plots in the paper can be obtained by running the accompanying notebook.
+Replicating the experiments should take under 5 minutes in terms of running time on a standard laptop.